 Students of all Dutch universities can purchase affordable software, such as Adobe, MS Office, anti-virus software and SPSS, via SURFspot.
 You can also purchase hardware, subscriptions for magazines and newspapers, and internet services.
 To do so log into Surfspot, select Leiden University, then enter your student account log-in details.

 Please note that the timetables in the Leiden University app are not reliable for students of the Faculty of Science.
 Students are advised not to use the timetable in the app.

 The Faculty of Science aims to make the timetable functional for its students.
 You will be informed via the students’ website in due course.

 How to act: privacy and data breaches

-Dutch legislation requires data breaches to be reported and penalties to be imposed.
+Dutch and European legislation requires data breaches to be reported and penalties to be imposed.
 Leiden University asks students to take great care when dealing with confidential information.

 Reporting data breaches

-As of 1 January 2016, the Personal Data Protection Act has been extended with an article on data breaches.
+As of 25 May 2018, the General Data Protection Regulation (GDPR) has been implemented.
+This regulation includes articles regarding data breaches.
 A data breach occurs when personal data falls into the hands of third parties who should have no access to these data.